geteach/t-shirtGEarth/README.md

 The anchor tag ids are created by Google Earth when user creates a place, line, polygon.
 The most simple way to get the ids is to create all locations first then export to kml and open in text editor.
-The placemark ids the internal anchors. **Not sure how stable this is, but all my files have worked for over 6 mths.
+The placemark ids are the internal anchors. **Not sure how stable this is, but all my files have worked for over 6 mths.

 Disclaimer...I am a high school teacher who has never taken a coding class, so I am sure there are more effecient ways to create this.